Mengbabity/Remove_element/README.md

 is not equals to val.

 And I spend 2 hours solving this problem.I am sad.And my way is too stupid.

+#Java
+I use the method of the top vote.And I feel about the huge gap among logics.SAD. the method:If the figure is different from val,we put the figure into the nums[i] then i++.